AhmedYahyaE/rest-api-blog/README.md

-# ClickShare E-Commerce Product Management Feature Application
+# Blogging Platform RESTful API Application

 This is a Blogging Platform RESTful application built with **Laravel 11** with the help of Tymon JWT-Auth package for API authentication.